Technology in Education

 Back to my child…

 We had a rough school year and Math was often a struggle.
 Do you remember the Summer Slide post?
-This can also be an effective tool in a parent’s arsenal to combat it!
+This can also be an effective tool in a parent’s arsenal!
 I can’t wait to set this up for my mini me to work through.
-It will break up the usage of the Kahn Academy, which we are on daily and also will provide a new skill.
+It will break up the usage of the Kahn Academy, which we are on daily and provide a new skill.
 Who knows, could this spark a “First Moment of Lasting Excitement?”
 Will a new path to software programmer begin?

 In reality, anything that I can use as a tool to educate could also be abused and turned into a problem.
 As Dr. Mugan shows with his blog post, Technology can absolutely help with education.
 In fact, programming to learn Math is Innovative and could be Transformative for many.
 This could be a child’s “AHA Moment”.